- What is Testosterone?

 TRT can cost anywhere from your time and excess prescription fee from the NHS or thousands of pounds at private insurance based clinics.

-Balance My Hormones offers sustainable treatment packages that focus on support through the process.
-Our Doctors and experienced medical facilitator team, that act as patient to patient advocates, allow receiving private UK and EU TRT an effective and efficient process.
+Balance My Hormones offers sustainable support packages that focus on support through the process.
+Our introduced Doctors and experienced medical case manager team act as patient to patient advocates, and a support structure whilst you are going through your journey of TRT.

-Contact the team today to discuss your potential costs
+Contact the team today to discuss potential costs

 Because of its centralised structure, it is usually shacked and inflexible when trying to treat patients for low testosterone.The Process